 During the summer months, visitors to Cordele — the watermelon capital of the world — will experience a flurry of activities as the famous melon crop is harvested and shipped nationwide.
 To get a taste of straight-from-the-farm Georgia watermelon, stop at longtime favorite roadside stand Mark's Melon Patch in Sasser, where you can pick up a fresh melon as well as other great Georgia produce.

-Likewise, fall is busy season in the quaint town of Ellijay, the heart of Georgia’s apple country.
-Apple lovers can get their craving fix by traveling along Highway 52 East, which includes eight stops on Apple Orchard Alley, to pick a bushel basket, and stock up on ciders, butters, turnovers, and must-have apple pies.
+Likewise, fall is busy season in Ellijay, the heart of Georgia's apple country.
+Apple lovers can get their craving fix by traveling along Highway 52 East, which includes eight stops on Apple Orchard Alley, to pick a bushel basket, and stock up on ciders, butters, turnovers and must-have apple pies.

 Chefs, restaurants, and food lovers across the state are enamored with Georgia's rich and flavorful bounty.
 With so much farm-fresh variety paired with creative talent, Georgia's culinary landscape is ripe for exploration.